The open access wars

 First, what do I mean by “physically realistic”?
 Well, obviously I don’t mean physically realistic (without quotes)—that’s a much greater challenge.
 Rather, we want to abstractly characterize some features that should be shared by a physically realistic implementation, but with enough leeway that a theorist can get creative.
 To capture this, Courtney introduces the so-called Caltech Rules for a self-correcting quantum memory.

 The phrase “the Caltech Rules” is (I believe) attributable to David Poulin.
 Quantum memory aficionados have been debating these rules in emails and private discussions for the last few years, but I think this is the first time someone has put them in print.
 As rules, they aren’t really set in stone.
-They consist of a list of criteria that are either necessary or seemingly necessary to avoid models that are self-correcting for trivial and unphysical reasons (e.g., scaling the coupling strengths as a function of n).
+They consist of a list of criteria that are either necessary or seemingly necessary to avoid models that are self-correcting for trivial and unphysical reasons (e.g., scaling the coupling strengths as a function of $latex n$).
 In Courtney’s version of the rules, we require a model with finite-dimensional spins (so no bosonic or fermionic models allowed… this might be objectionable to some people), bounded-strength short-range interactions between the spins, a constant density of spins, a perturbatively stable degenerate ground space for the encoded states, an efficient decoding algorithm, and an exponential memory lifetime against low-temperature thermal noise.
 One might wish to add even more desiderata like translation-invariant couplings or a spectral gap (which is closely related to stability), but finding a self-correcting memory subject to these constraints is already a tall order.
 For some more discussion on these points, check out another awesome paper that came on the arxiv yesterday, an excellent review article on quantum memories at finite temperature by Ben Brown et al..

 To motivate the construction, it helps to remember everyone’s favorite models, the Ising model and the Toric code.
-When the temperature T is zero, it’s easy to store a classical bit using the 1D Ising model; this is just a repetition code.
-Similarly, the 2D toric code can store quantum information at T=0.
-Both of these codes become unstable as memories at T\textgreater 0 because of the presence of string-like logical operators.
+When the temperature $latex T$ is zero, it’s easy to store a classical bit using the 1D Ising model; this is just a repetition code.
+Similarly, the 2D toric code can store quantum information at $latex T=0$.
+Both of these codes become unstable as memories at $latex T\textgreater 0$ because of the presence of string-like logical operators.
 The physical process by which these strings are created costs some energy, but then the strings can stretch and grow without any energy cost, and thermal fluctuations alone will create enough strings in a short time to cause a decoding failure.
 By contrast, the 2D Ising model can store a classical bit reliably for an exponential amount of time if you encode in the total magnetization and you are below the Curie temperature.
 The logical operators are now membranes that cost energy to grow.
 Similarly, the 4D toric code has such a phase transition, and this is because the X- and Z-type errors both act analogously to 2D Ising models with membranous logical operators.

 Sierpinski carpet